1933 Altrincham by-election: Campaign

 An issue to feature in the campaign was the National Government's decision in April to order a British Trade Embargo on the Soviet Union.
 When the Soviet government placed a number of British engineers on trial for sabotage, the British government protested the arrests and retaliated with an embargo on trade between the two countries.
 (The engineers were subsequently found guilty, but the Soviet government permitted them to return to Britain.)
 At the same time the National Government signed a new trade agreement with Nazi Germany.
 The Soviet embargo had interfered with the business of some Altrincham engineering firms who had contracts with the Soviet Government.
 This issue was uncomfortably handled by the Conservative candidate Sir Edward Grigg who was accused by the Liberal campaign of shifting his ground on the issue in an attempt to avoid losing votes.

 This issue helped to re-inforce the difference between the Liberal Party and the Conservative dominated National Government.
 The Liberal Party supported Free trade and their leaders had resigned from the government at the end of 1932 over the government's decision to introduce trade tariffs.
 However, the party remained on the government benches.
 This made it difficult for the Liberal campaign in Altrincham to take full advantage of public discontent with the government.

-Results
+Result

 Grigg held the seat for the Conservatives with a comfortable majority of 9,500 votes over Oliver.